 The Public Art Committee shall review the condition report and shall, for those works needing attention, recommend that: no action be taken; staff negotiate maintenance and repairs with the department housing the artwork; repairs be made, in whole or in part, suggesting means of accomplishment; or that the work be relocated or removed from the collection.

-Alteration, Removal, Relocation or Deaccession
+Alteration, Removal, Relocation, or Deaccession

 Public Artworks generally enter the public environment through a careful process informed by the best available professional judgment and advice from affected public interests.
 They are created by artists specifically for the public context.

-In all circumstances, the City should seek to insure the ongoing presence and integrity of the work at the site for which it is created, in accordance with the artist's and TPA's intention.
+In all circumstances, the City should seek to ensure the ongoing presence and integrity of the work at the site for which it is created, in accordance with the artist's and TPA's intention.
 The primary concern should be to assure continuing access to the work by the public.

-The City Department shall not move a work of art from its site or alter the site so that the work of art is obscured, altered significantly or jeopardized.
+The City Department shall not move a work of art from its site or alter the site so that the work of art is obscured, altered significantly, or jeopardized.

 Public Art has a long historical tradition of controversy.
-Review of the status of a Public Artwork should be undertaken cautiously, in order to avoid potential influence of fluctuations in taste and the immediate pressures of public controversy.
-A work should not be removed from public view simply because it is controversial or unpopular.
+A review of the status of a Public Artwork should be undertaken cautiously, in order to avoid the potential influence of fluctuations in taste and the immediate pressures of public controversy.
+Work should not be removed from public view simply because it is controversial or unpopular.
 A decision may implicate basic questions of public trust, freedom of artistic expression, censorship, contractual obligations, copyright, moral rights, and the integrity of the work.
 Consideration of removal should involve the same degree of careful review as a decision to acquire a work of art; informed by a professional judgment and the interests of the public, and proceed according to carefully developed policies and procedures.

 When the City considers the possible relocation or removal of a Public Artwork, it must recognize its multiple responsibilities: to the artist, as represented in the original artist contract; to the community, through its legal mandate and stewardship role; and to our cultural heritage.
-Decisions about relocation and removal must include a deliberate and explicit review process, assistance from professionals, and thorough on-going documentation of the process.
+Decisions about relocation and removal must include a deliberate and explicit review process, assistance from professionals, and thorough ongoing documentation of the process.

 Because the City has the responsibility for conserving the collection, and because the disposal of artworks may have serious implications, the de acquisition of a work of Public Art should be a deliberate and seldom-used procedure.
 It is the policy of the City not to dispose of works simply because they are not currently in fashion and not to dispose of works whose worth might not yet be recognized.